Updated on August 7, 2022

-Pin to the top of the bag and sew the handle on either side to the bag.
+Pin to the top of the bag and sew the handle on either side of the bag.

 Fold the bag in half with the sewn part of the handles facing out, and sew up each side.

-Trim the corners (being careful not to snip your stitches) and turn the bag right side out!
+Trim the corners (careful not to snip your stitches) and turn the bag right away!
 See?
 Easy peasy!

 I sewed a basting stitch through the top edge.

 Note: A basting stitch is simply sewing on your machine (or by hand) with a large stitch length.
 Do not backstitch at the beginning or end of your fabric.

 Then I trimmed the folded bottom edge so that it was actually 6 layers of tulle for each tutu.

 Gather the fabric.
 You do this by holding the top stitch and pulling on the bottom stitch, or vice versa.

 I pinned the gathered tulle around the top edge of the bag.

 I sewed the tulle to each bag.